Hot Water Bath During Pregnancy

 - Bathing in warm water is known to help ease premature contractions.

-- Soaking in warm water with rock salt can help relax muscles and this can have slight pain relieving properties.
+- Soaking in warm water with rock salt can help relax muscles and slightly relieve pain.

 - Warm water can help in reducing swelling around the ankles, also known as oedema.